gowestyang/grandma-stock-valuation/README.md

 * over-valued range: 8.16 %
 * over-valued years: 0.61

-The valuation metrics showed that this SP500 ETF was over-valued by 8.16%, while considering the high historical growth, it was over-valued by 0.61 years.
+The valuation metrics showed that this SP500 ETF was over-valued by 8.16% , While considering its high historical growth, it was over-valued by 0.61 years.

 <br>